sillybytes/sillybytes/posts/whats_wrong_with_java.md

 how those problems are pretty much a big intersection with the problems of IDEs.

 Here I'd like to talk about the problems of Java as a language.
-Although there are a few problems with Java as a language I can live with them if I have no other option but to write Java code; My *hate* to Java doesn't really arise from Java being a bad *language* but rather from its [surroundings](http://www.sillybytes.net/2016/03/why-do-i-hate-java.html).
+Although there are a few problems with Java, I can live with them if I have no other option but to write Java code; My *hate* to Java doesn't really arise from Java being a bad *language* but rather from its [surroundings](http://www.sillybytes.net/2016/03/why-do-i-hate-java.html).

 <!--more-->